 Dana C. Ackley, Ph.D.

-Dana is the founder and CEO of EQ Leader, Inc. He received his doctorate in Clinical Psychology from the Florida State University in 1973.
+Dana is the founder and CEO of EQ Leader, Inc. He received his doctorate in Psychology from the Florida State University in 1973.
 For twenty-five years, he worked with families to help them overcome deep divides and significant challenges.
-For the past two decades he has served as an executive coach and organizational consultant to business.
+For the past two decades he has served as an executive coach and organizational consultant to business and the community.
 He has twice been named a Fellow of the American Psychological Association for innovative thinking in using psychological knowledge to solve vexing problems.

 Dana is an internationally recognized expert in Emotional Intelligence (EQ), having lectured in London, Sydney, Toronto, and across the US.
 His book, The EQ Leader Program (MHS, 2006), was the first comprehensive, science-based program designed to develop EQ skills in leaders.
-Dana uses the program in much of his work, because he believes it is an intelligent and respectful way to help people develop new insights and grow skills to achieve their next level of success.
+Dana uses the program in much of his work, because it is a science-based and respectful way to help people develop new insights and grow skills to achieve their next level of success.
 The EQ Leader Program manual has been used by coaches and consultants who work with leaders around the world.
 The manual was completely revised in 2020 to align the program with MHS’s EQ-i 2.0, and to include fourteen years of insights and experiences gained by Dr. Ackley in the use of the program.

-Dana has more than 40,000 client contact hours helping individuals, families, and corporate clients build the skills needed for success, including constructive influence, political savvy, negotiating, breaking down silos, and reframing issues to reveal unexpected solutions.
-Client organizations come from the fields of banking and finance, manufacturing, healthcare, family business, law, service organizations/non-profits, government, law enforcement, publishing, and higher education.
+Dana has more than 50,000 client contact hours helping individuals, families, community groups, corporations, and corporate clients build the skills needed for success, including constructive influence, political savvy, negotiating, breaking down silos, and re-framing issues to reveal unexpected solutions.
+Client organizations come from the fields of financial services, insurance, manufacturing, healthcare, family business, law, non-profits, government, law enforcement, publishing, and higher education.